itaifish/nodeworld_game/README.md

 ### Buildings

 Buildings can be subdivided into three main categories: Resource Management, Technology/Research, and finally Military/Defense.
+You can view all the specific stats of each building in the [source code](https://github.com/itaifish/nodeworld_game/blob/e06bebc9d28ac8edc113d96891be7809bde84e98/src/game/logic/buildings/BuildingManager.ts#L51)

-#### Resource management
+#### Resource Management

-These are buildings that help manage different resources.
+These are buildings that help manage different resources.There are 4 resource buildings:

+1. Capital Building
+2. Dwelling
+3. Harvestor
+4. Extractor

+#### Technology and Research

+There are buildings that enable the player to gain upgrades for their units, base and buildings

+1. Capital Building
+2. Research Lab
+3. University

+#### Military and Defense

+There are buildings that can train military units, as well as defensive buildings that can attack invading forces

+1. Barracks
+2. Aerospace Depot
+3. Scattergun Turret
+4. Anti-Aircraft Turret
+5. Energy Shield Wall